 Withdrawing without supervision and assistance can put you at risk of relapse and can even be deadly.
 Benzodiazepine withdrawal can cause life-threatening seizures.
-Our medical detox center in Altoona, FL can administer medications that reduce the severity of your symptoms.
+Our medical detox center can administer medications that reduce the severity of your symptoms.
 At Harmony Hills, your safety, comfort, and recovery are our top priorities.
 Call us at 855.494.0357 to learn more.

 Types of Addiction

 The two most common types of addictive substances are depressants and stimulants.
 These types of drugs affect your central nervous system.
 Depressants slow your breathing and heart rate.
 Stimulants create energizing effects.
 Mixing many substances can drastically increase your risk of experiencing an overdose.

 The most commonly abused substances that can lead to physical dependence that we treat at our substance abuse treatment center include:

 - Opiates, including fentanyl, heroin, OxyContin, and Vicodin

 If you are worried that you are addicted to benzos, seeking help can save your life.
 During addiction, benzodiazepines interfere with your ability to make rational and logical decisions.
 This can cause people to engage in risky and dangerous activities.
 As your tolerance begins to build, you can continue to utilize more of your resources buying your substance of choice.
 This can lead to financial woe and mounting debt.
 Addiction can also prevent you from working and supporting yourself, which can increase depression and mental health problems.